oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 Comments starts with a '#' and continue to the end of the line.

->   For now the transpiler ignores comments, but it could be useful to just copy them to the C-file.
+>   For now the transpiler ignores comments, but it could be useful to just copy them into the header file.

 Since the transpiler just translates the script into header and source file, the language does not support any arithmetic operations.
+It is just going to be used to generate C-files, that are then used in a program.

-Since header files in C (and C++) should have a way to avoid double inclusion and we want to stay standard (so no _#pragma once_), we need some way to define an include guard.
-I dont think automatically generating the name for the guard is worth the effort.
+In C (and C++) header files should have a way to avoid double inclusion and we want to stay standard (so no _#pragma once_), we need some way to define an include guard.
+And I dont think automatically generating the name for the guard is worth the effort.
 So the first line of every script must be 'define' followed by an identifier representing the name.

 {% highlight c linenos %}
 define ECS_LOADER_H
 {% endhighlight %}

+If you need to include header files into the generated code (which in most cases will be necessary) you can pack them all together into one _include_ statement.
+Inside the block the several include statements are represented by multiple strings seperated by commas.
+An include block could look something like this:

 The next feature most files will need is a way to include files in the generated code files.
 Since often you need to include multiple files I decided to pack all include statements into a block the include block encapsuled by braces.